I may earn a commission from the affiliate links on this site. Learn more›

 Percussion comes in all shapes and sizes.
-But even among the most well-known drums, there are some weird ones you’ve probably never heard of.
+But even among the most well-known types of drums, there are some weird ones you’ve probably never heard of.
 This blog post will look at some of the most bizarre percussion instruments.
 You probably haven’t heard of most of them, but they’re worth checking out!
 So without further ado, let’s get started.

 Daf is a percussion instrument that originates from the Middle East.
 It is often considered odd or weird due to its unique design and sound.
 The Daf is played with the hands, producing a loud, distinct noise that can be heard clearly over other instruments.